Explore the Balanced Fund

-Morningstar US Fund Allocation-50% to 70% Equity Category portfolios seek both capital appreciation and income by typically investing 50% to 70% of assets in equities and the remainder in fixed income and cash.
+Morningstar Moderate Allocation Category portfolios seek to provide both capital appreciation and income by investing in three major areas: stocks, bonds, and cash.
+These portfolios tend to hold larger positions in stocks than conservative-allocation portfolios.
+These portfolios typically have 50% to 70% of assets in equities and the remainder in fixed income and cash.

 1No load/Sales charge: You pay no sales charge for the purchase or sale of Fund shares and no 12b-1 marketing fees.
 You will, however, incur expenses for investment advisory, management and administrative services, which are included in annual fund operating expenses.

 7Turnover ratio: The turnover ratio or turnover rate is the percentage of a mutual fund or other portfolio’s holdings that have been replaced in a given year (calendar year or whatever 12-month period represents the fund’s fiscal year).